 What Constitutes A Breach Of A Protection Order In Singapore?

-A breach of a personal protection order (PPO) occurs when the respondent violates the specific terms set by the court.
-These terms typically include prohibitions against acts of harassment or family violence.
+A breach of a personal protection order (PPO) occurs when the respondent violates the court-imposed terms.
+These terms typically include prohibitions on harassment or family violence.

 For example, the perpetrator may be ordered to avoid any contact with the victim or to stop engaging in threatening behaviour.